 Blessed Elizabeth Canori Mora (1774-1825)

 Elizabeth was born in Rome on November 21, 1774.
-Being from a wealthy family she was give a good Christian education.
+Being from a wealthy family she was given a good Christian education.
 Married at the age of 19, she embraced marriage as her God-given vocation and vowed to live it as a sacrament of salvation for herself, her husband and whatever children God would give them.

 Marriage, however, proved to be a cause of much suffering for Elizabeth as her husband was unfaithful, a gambler, a heavy drinker and a shady businessman.
 She totally dedicated herself to the Christian upbringing of her two daughters whom she urged to pray for their father.
 Her husband's irresponsible behavior resulted in the financial ruin of the family.
 To remedy the situation she worked as a seamstress.